 AMR Benchmark homepage

-The AMR Benchmark: First report on pharma's response to AMR
+The AMR Benchmark: independent report on pharma’s response to AMR

 News related to the Antimicrobial Resistance Benchmark